Unloosed/PythonGameCollection/docs/README.md

 This project is a simple game menu built using Python's Tkinter library.
 It allows users to select and start different games from a graphical interface.

+## GitHub Page
+The link to this project's GitHub Pages documentation can be found [here](https://unloosed.github.io/PythonGameCollection/)

 ## Features

 - **House Escape**: A thrilling escape game.